Tony Angelo

 Tony Angelo (born December 24, 1978) is an American professional drift racer and stunt driver.
-Tony formerly drove in the Formula Drift series in his 2013 Scion FR-S for Scion Racing and is also the former host for Motor Trend Channel's Hot Rod Garage.
+Angelo formerly drove in the Formula Drift series in his 2013 Scion FR-S for Scion Racing and is also the former host for Motor Trend Channel's Hot Rod Garage.
+He currently hosts his own YouTube Channel ‘Stay Tuned’ with 413k subscribers as of 8/05/25.

 Career

 Tony began building and modifying his own cars as a teenager in his hometown of Doylestown, PA.
 In the late 90s, Tony was inspired to start drifting by Japanese videos and magazines.
 He and friend and future pro-driver Chris Forsberg soon helped to start East Coast grassroots drifting events which quickly took off.